signalshore/signalshore.github.io/content/2020-09-13-Stack-Frames-in-x86.md

 `ebp` register.
 Recall that the top of the stack contained the address to the previous stack frame.
 Now, we store that address back in the `ebp`.

-All that is left to do is to return to the instruction that we shold execute after the call to this procedure.
+All that is left to do is to return to the instruction that we should execute after the call to this procedure.
 This is done by _poping_ the next element from the stack (the return address) and storing it in the `isp` or the instruction pointer.